Skip to content

 Publishing a Message

-We can use ExposeMessageAsMutation to generate a mutation that will publish a Message.
-This mutation will immediately return the generated CorrelationId.
+We can use ExposeMessageAsMutation to generate a mutation that will publish a message.
+This mutation will immediately return the generated correlation id.

 C#